 Over time, infection with HIV (Human Immunodeficiency Virus) can weaken the immune system to the point that the system has difficulty fighting off certain infections.
 These types of infections are known as opportunistic infections.
 Many of the infections that cause problems or that can be life-threatening for people with AIDS are usually controlled by a healthy immune system.
 The immune system of a person with AIDS has weakened to the point that medical intervention may be necessary to prevent or treat serious illness.

-The only way to determine whether you are infected is to be tested for HIV.
-You can't rely on symptoms to know whether or not you are infected with HIV.
+symptoms to know whether or not you are infected with HIV.
 Many people who are infected with HIV don't have any symptoms for many years.

 Similarly, you can't rely on symptoms to identify a person with an AIDS diagnosis.
 The symptoms associated with AIDS are similar to the symptoms of many other diseases.
 AIDS is a diagnosis made by a doctor based on specific criteria established by the Centers for Disease Control and Prevention (CDC).

 Many places provide testing for HIV infection.
 It is important to seek testing at a location that provides counseling about HIV and AIDS.
 Common locations include local health departments, private physicians, hospitals, and test sites specifically set up for HIV testing.

 There is also testing which can be performed anonymously in the privacy of your own home.
 There are many home tests advertised through the internet, but only the Home Access Test has been approved by the FDA.
 The Home Access test kit can be found at most local pharmacies.
 The testing procedure involves pricking your finger with a special device, placing a drop of blood on a specially treated card, then mailing the card in for testing.
 You are given an identification number to use when you phone in for the test results-- 3 days or 2 weeks later, depending on the test kit purchased.